Table of Contents

 Look For An “Accident Forgiveness” Clause In Your Policy

 The specifics of this clause differ by insurance provider, so it is essential that you thoroughly read this provision in your policy.
 Some companies automatically offer accident forgiveness, while others provide it only after you have been accident-free for some time, usually between three and five years.
-They can also require policyholders to not have any moving violations for up to three years.
+They can also require policyholders not to have any moving violations for up to three years.

 Remember, though, that having this clause in your policy doesn’t mean the accident won’t go on your driving record.
 Your insurance provider may not raise your premium after the first car collision.
 However, if you eventually decide to switch insurers, they will see the incident on your record and may adjust your rate as they see fit.